Transitional Care for Congenital Heart Conditions in Teenagers at University Hospitals

 Pediatric and Adult Cardiology Services

-The Adult Congenital Heart Disease Center provides an expert team devoted to patient-centered care, providing a range of comprehensive services for patients with congenital heart disease of any age.
+The Adult Congenital Heart Disease Program provides an expert team devoted to patient-centered care, providing a range of comprehensive services for patients with congenital heart disease of any age.

 University Hospitals links pediatric and adult cardiology, including interventional cardiology and cardiac surgery resources, to set up congenital heart disease patients for long-term success.
-This partnership between UH Harrington Heart & Vascular Institute adult heart specialists and the pediatric heart experts at University Hospitals Rainbow Babies & Children’s Hospital’s Congenital Heart Collaborative aims to guide patients from birth through adulthood with seamless care.
+This partnership between UH adult heart specialists and the pediatric heart experts at University Hospitals Rainbow Babies & Children’s Hospital’s Congenital Heart Collaborative aims to guide patients from birth through adulthood with seamless care.
 This helps ensure that every patient receives the appropriate care at the appropriate time for any condition that may develop.

 Education Regarding Lifestyle Choices

-The Adult Congenital Heart Disease Center’s transition program shifts teens and young adults from pediatric to adult care.
+The Adult Congenital Heart Disease Program shifts teens and young adults from pediatric to adult care.
 We offer adolescents education about the importance of engaging in a lifetime of specialized cardiac care, as well as making critical lifestyle choices to avoid future health crises.
 Our elite team gives the latest recommendations and practical advice and answers questions about:

 - Alcohol, smoking and recreational drugs